selimslab/selimslab.github.io/_posts/thoughts/quotes/2020-5-9-quotes-all.md

 And now that you don't have to be perfect, you can be good.

-## move on

-That is why it is so important to let certain things go.
-To release them.
-To cut loose.
-People need to understand that no one is playing with marked cards; sometimes we win and sometimes we lose.
-Don't expect to get anything back, don't expect recognition for your efforts, don't expect your genius to be discovered or your love to be understood.
-Complete the circle.
-Not out of pride, inability or arrogance, but simply because whatever it is no longer fits in your life.
-Close the door, change the record, clean the house, get rid of the dust.
-Stop being who you were and become who you are.

-You must make a decision that you are going to move on.
-It wont happen automatically.
-You will have to rise up and say, ‘I don’t care how hard this is, I don’t care how disappointed I am, I’m not going to let this get the best of me.
-I’m moving on with my life.

-It is so hard to leave—until you leave.
-And then it is the easiest goddamned thing in the world

-## listen

-Don't think or judge, just listen.

-People generally see what they look for, and hear what they listen for.

-## decision

-A man who procrastinates in his choosing will inevitably have his choice made for him by circumstance.

-## be humble

 Look again at that dot.
 That's here.
 That's home.
 That's us.

-## daily

-May you live every day of your life.

-The trouble is if you don’t spend your life yourself, other people spend it for you.

-One ought, every day at least, to hear a little song, read a good poem, see a fine picture, and, if it were possible, to speak a few reasonable words.

-Get busy living or get busy dying.

-## simple

 Like all magnificent things, it's very simple.

 Everything must be made as simple as possible.
 But not simpler.

 ## passion